Badjokke/Multimodal-named-entity-recognition/notes/notes_1.md

 > # Questions
 > *Adding image of the text as additional input -> will it increase the accururacy of classification?*
+>> Hypothesis 0: Adding another modality, such as an image of the text should increase the classification.
+>> From the articles in the notes above, multi-modal NER **significantly outperforms** the classical NER models.